 CBRS use cases and applications

-Some potential CBRS use cases include the following:
+Some CBRS use cases are the following:

 - automated guided vehicles

 - vehicular computing, such as forklifts

 Ultimately, when deciding to implement a private cellular network or a Wi-Fi network, White said enterprises should ask the following two questions:

 - Does it require extreme link-layer reliability and predictable latency?